semrush/intergalactic/website/docs/content/punctuation/punctuation.md

 | :----------: | :----------------: |
 | &#8725;      | `&#8725;`          |

-* Omit the spaces around the sign
+Omit the spaces around the sign.

 <DosDonts>
     <template #dont>